 WRC resources at Kensington and Manly Vale include a range of analytical, hydraulic and physical laboratories and support instrumentation which are applied to different research programs.
 These include:

 A complex of seven laboratories which include advanced instrumental analyses capabilities used in environmental research:

 - Water quality and analysis laboratory

 - Particle characterisation laboratory

 - Odour laboratory

-WRC staff also have access to, and expertise in, equipment at the UNSW Analytical Centre including the DOC Labor Liquid Chromatography – Trace Organic Carbon Detector (LC-OCD).
+WRC staff also have access to, and expertise in, equipment at the UNSW Analytical Centre including the Dissolved Organic Carbon (DOC) Liquid Chromatography – Trace Organic Carbon Detector (LC-OCD).